HeroesToolChest/HeroesDataParser/README.md

 ***

 ### CASC HeroOverrides loading
-When using a `Heroes of the Storm` directory, it will load the equivalent hero overrides file, just like in the [mods suffix directory](https://github.com/koliva8245/HeroesDataParser/tree/master#mods-suffix-directory).
+When using a `Heroes of the Storm` directory, it will load the equivalent overrides file based on the build version, just like in the [mods suffix directory](https://github.com/koliva8245/HeroesDataParser/tree/master#mods-suffix-directory).

 ***

 ## Developing
 To build and compile the code, it is recommended to use the latest version of [Visual Studio 2019 or Visual Studio Code](https://visualstudio.microsoft.com/downloads/).

 Another option is to use the dotnet CLI tools from the [.NET Core 2.2 SDK](https://www.microsoft.com/net/download/windows).

+The main project is `HeroesData.csproj` and the main entry point is `Program.cs`.

+Both the `CASCLibCore.csproj` and `Heroes.Models.csproj` projects are submodules.
+Any code changes should be commited to those respective repositories.

 ## License
 [MIT license](/LICENSE)